wilson0205/ai.industries/about.md

 ---
 layout: page
-title: About AI.Vegas
+title: About AI.industries
 permalink: /about/
 tags: about
 ---

-Copyright 2017 AI.Vegas℠.
+Copyright 2017 AI.industries℠.
 All rights reserved.